topdev104/equito-docs/Validator Nodes/Testing Guide/Testing Guide.md

 These are the only environment variables that are required for a Validator node to run.
 Configure the necessary environment variables in the .env file by obtaining API endpoints from relevant external services.
 We recommend you to use premium API endpoints for optimal performance and high quality.

+### Open ports for Node API

+Ensure that port 7890 is open for communication with the Equito Node APIs.